Skip to main content

 Who Needs to Know This?

-US persons who own shares in foreign mutual funds, ETFs, or foreign corporations that meet the PFIC definition.
-Especially relevant for US expats holding investments in their country of residence.
+US persons who own shares in foreign mutual funds, ETFs, or any foreign corporation meeting the PFIC tests.
+Virtually all US citizens in Canada with Canadian investment accounts are affected.

 Key Deadline